West Footscray

 Population growth drivers in West Footscray are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of West Footscray is around 13,020.
-This reflects an increase of 1,291 people since the 2021 Census, which reported a population of 11,729.
-The change is inferred from AreaSearch's estimate of 12,900 residents following examination of ABS's latest ERP data release in June 2024 and an additional 125 validated new addresses since the Census date.
-This results in a density ratio of 3,472 persons per square kilometer, placing West Footscray in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth of 11.0% since the 2021 census exceeded the national average of 9.9%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 72.0% of overall population gains during recent periods, driving West Footscray's growth.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of West Footscray's population is estimated at around 13,020 as of Feb 2026.
+This reflects an increase of 1,291 people (11.0%) since the 2021 Census, which reported a population of 11,729 people.
+The change is inferred from the resident population of 12,900, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 125 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,472 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+West Footscray's 11.0% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 72.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, West Footscray is forecasted to experience significant population increase, with an expected growth of 3,538 persons by 2041, reflecting a total increase of 26.7% over the 17 years.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of national statistical areas is forecast, with the suburb expected to grow by 3,543 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.3% in total over the 17 years.

 Frequently Asked Questions - Population